moseltronics/midi-interface/README.md

 ## Main Features

-This is an interface between a computer, up to 4 USB midi keaboards and up to 2 old 5-pin-keyboards (one as input only).
+This is an interface between a computer, up to 4 USB midi keaboards and up to 2 (old) 5-pin-keyboards (one as input only).

-It is possible to route any midi message to any device or to several devices at the same time (depending on choosen settings).
+It is possible to route any midi message to any device or to several devices at the same time (depending on selected settings).

-Several midi devices (and computer) can send midi data to one device without disturbing each other.
+Several midi devices (and a computer) can send midi data to the same device without disturbing each other.

 Midi clock and active sense messages can be supressed.